sobotka/AgX/obs/README.md

 > **Note** You can request adding new colorspace by opening an issue !

+### DRT

+Pick the DRT to use.
+Technically here we could include other DRT than AgX.
+But for now only None and AgX are available.

+None means you can use all the options like grading, input colorspace, ... but you will get a look similar to the usual broken imagery workflow.

 ### Grading/...

 Adjust imagery look in a Linear space, before AgX is applied.